 The name is Alex.
-I'm an art enthusiast.
-I'm part awkward and part awesome.
-Also, I love books.
+I'm an art enthusiast composed of awkwardness and awesomeness.
 I'm a Keyblade wielder, a member of the Terces Society, a child of Hades, a Fairy Tail wizard, a Lucian from the Cahill family and a tribute of District 13.
+This pretty much says, I'm a geek, but an awesome one if you ask me, but you didn't, huh?

 You'll never know how beautiful the outcome will be.